 It is not necessary for you to have a pre-entry postgraduate qualification.
 Nonetheless, a relevant Masters degree can act as an added advantage for medical sales positions requiring explicit technical knowledge.

-In order to be hired by an employer and be successful in your career, the job description of a medical sales rep requires you to have the following skills.
+In order to be hired by an employer and be successful in your career in medical sales, the job description of a medical sales rep requires you to have the following skills.

 Excellent communication and presentation skills

 It is obviously crucial for anyone intending to step in the medical sales career to have phenomenal communication and presentation skills.
 This is even more important for medical sales representatives since it is relatively harder to pitch medical products and convert leads into sales.

 If you aren’t able to present your products nicely and shed light on the benefits of buying it, you can’t really bring in sales.

 Apart from being a good communicator and presenter, you need to necessarily have a good convincing power and the ability to bargain to be able to negotiate with those you are targeting.